Northwestern University: Secrets Uncovered in College Tour

 By the way, they are the only top 10 school that does that so you can add that to your pro list for Northwestern.

 This leaves you room for a lot of flexibility.
-You can do a double major and a minor or a major a minor and a certificate or a triple major and two certificates if you like a lot of homework.
+You can do a double major and a minor or a major, a minor and a certificate, or a triple major and two certificates if you like a lot of homework.

 The options are limitless, but I recommend you don’t quadruple major (I don’t even think that is possible).
 These majors can be all over the different schools.